philipHinch/my_pokedex/README.md

 - Clicking on the card will show the details of that specific pokemon.
 Clicking on it again will revert to showing the name and type.
 - Toast notifications when adding/removing pokemon to/from favourites.
+- Button that can allow users to view only the classic pokemon, the new generation of pokemon or all of them together.

 ![This is an image](https://raw.githubusercontent.com/philipHinch/underline/main/underline.png)